 This is tiniest and sweetest art gallery in Belgrade.
 Have a collection of unique and modern art works, which have tendencies to satisfy the interests of clients or visitors, regardless of whether they are contemporary artists or lovers of classic design.
 They are presenting and selling the work of local artists from different artistic fields.

-The Association of Fine Artists (ULUS) was founded in 1919. by a group of artists and sculptors.
+Visit some of the Art Galleries in Belgrade!
+One of the places that has to be seen is The Association of Fine Artists (ULUS).
+This place was founded in 1919. by a group of artists and sculptors.
 The establishment of association of fine artists significantly affect the further development of artistic life in Belgrade and Serbia.
 It is important to say that all significant artists in Serbia in XX century were members of the Association.
 Annually organizes over 50 exhibitions and other cultural events.
 The Association now has two representative spaces: Gallery ULUS located in main pedestrian zone Knez Mihailova and Art Pavilion Cvijeta Zuzorić at Kalemegdan Fortress.

 The gallery is one of Belgrade’s most popular venues for contemporary art, and it was founded 18 years ago by historians and artists .
 Exhibits pieces by young and emerging Serbian artists working in a variety of media, from photography and sculpture to conceptual art.
 Over 400 programs was realized in Remont gallery space but also in collaboration with gallery and non-gallery spaces in Belgrade, throughout Serbia, within the region and internationally.

 O3ONE Art Space